-Many of our employees, including certain management members, operate from our offices that are located in Israel.
-In addition, a number of our officers and directors are residents of Israel and we have a small assembly facility in Israel.
-Accordingly, political, economic, and military conditions in Israel and the surrounding region may directly affect our business and operations.
+Our main offices, and many of our employees, including most of our management members, operate from our offices that are located in Israel.
+In addition, many of our employees, officers and directors are residents of Israel and we have a small assembly facility in Israel.
+Accordingly, political, economic, and military conditions in Israel and the surrounding region may directly affect our business and operations, as discussed below.

 In recent years, Israel has been engaged in sporadic armed conflicts with terrorist and military groups.
-Further certain countries have threatened Israel and may be developing nuclear weapons.
-In recent years, some of these hostilities were accompanied by missiles being fired from the Gaza Strip against civilian targets in various parts of Israel, including areas in which our employees and some of our consultants are located, and potentially negatively affected business conditions in Israel.
-Any hostilities involving Israel or the interruption or curtailment of trade between Israel and its trading partners could adversely affect our operations and results of operations.
+In recent years, some of these hostilities were accompanied by missiles being fired from the Gaza Strip against civilian targets in various parts of Israel, including areas in which our assembly facility, some of our employees and some of our consultants are located.
+Certain countries have also threatened Israel and may be developing nuclear weapons, including Iran.
+Any hostilities involving Israel or the interruption or curtailment of trade between Israel and its trading partners could adversely affect our financial condition and results of operations.

 Our commercial insurance does not cover losses that may occur as a result of events associated with war and terrorism.
-Although the Israeli government currently covers the reinstatement value of direct damages that are caused by terrorist attacks or acts of war, we cannot assure you that this government coverage will be maintained or that it will sufficiently cover our potential damages.
+Although the Israeli government currently covers the reinstatement value of direct damages that are caused by terrorist attacks or acts of war, there are no assurances that this government coverage will be maintained or that it will sufficiently cover our potential damages.
 Any losses or damages incurred by us could have a material adverse effect on our business.
 Any armed conflicts or political instability in the region would likely negatively affect business conditions and could harm our results of operations.